MartijnGevaert/Bed_Distance_sensor/README.md

 2. You can do bed mesh leveling like a normal proximity sensor but much faster with this BDsensor.

-3. Thanks for the distance value can be shown on the screen, you can do manual bed leveling more easily.
+3. Easy manual bed level adjustment thanks to ability to display the live sensor distance measurement on your screen.

 Sensor type: inductive, can only measure the metal plate.